AlTrAugsburg/AlTr-Network/README.txt

   -Writing
   -Login
-  -Sign Up(with activation link send to given E-Mailaddress)(NEW)
+  -Sign Up(with activation link send to given E-Mailaddress)(NEW) -Scrolls to opened message or writebox(easier to use on smartphone)

 Future features:
   -Delete messages
   -Mark spam
   -Forgot password
+  -Account panel
   -Delete account
   -Installation assistant
   -Control panel